BenjaminLesne/nextcloud-tailscale-setup/README.md

 ## 3. Setting up a domain

 Nextcloud will require a proper domain with HTTPS.
 You can serve a tailnet domain from your desktop using the following command.
+This domain won't show any web page until NextCloud AIO is setup.

 ```bash
 tailscale serve --bg http://127.0.0.1:11000